hank-ehly/get-native.com/docs/pages/08_authentication.md

 During initial authentication, the client sends an email & password to the server via in the 'login' or 'registration' API.

 Once the server authenticates the client, it uses a private key to sign a JWT with the RS256 algorithm.
-The server sends the compactly serialized JWT to the client via the `X-GetNative-Auth-Token` header.
+The server sends the compactly serialized JWT to the client via the `X-GN-Auth-Token` header.
-For the client's convenience, the expiration date of the token is sent as a timestamp via the `X-GetNative-Auth-Expire` header.
+For the client's convenience, the expiration date of the token is sent as a timestamp via the `X-GN-Auth-Expire` header.

 ```
-X-GetNative-Auth-Token: "eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJqb2UiLA0KICJleHAi..."
+X-GN-Auth-Token: "eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJqb2UiLA0KICJleHAi..."
-X-GetNative-Auth-Expire: 1483658645131
+X-GN-Auth-Expire: 1483658645131
 ```

-The client stores the values of `X-GetNative-Access-Token` and `X-GetNative-Auth-Expire` to local storage.
+The client stores the values of `X-GN-Access-Token` and `X-GN-Auth-Expire` to local storage.

 One subsequent requests, the client checks if it's local storage has a token cached.
 If it does, it sends the token to the server using the `Authorization` request header.